faisalakb/Ruby_Catalog_my_things_capstone/README.md

 - Open your Terminal in your VSCode.
 - Navigate to the desired directory[folder] to which you want to clone the repository to
 - git clone you find in the code button https://github.com/faisalakb/Ruby_Catalog_my_things_capstone.git
+- Run `blunder i` to install the gemfiles to your end
+- To run the app `ruby main.rb` you will see the user interface

 ### Prerequisites